-5.1.7 Adult Migration
+6.1.7 Adult Migration

-Conditions in Reaches 3 through 5 and the Delta may affect adults in terms of passage and straying rates.
-The most significant concern is that when the spring-pulse flows cease, water temperatures will become unsuitable and the adults will succumb to disease or other sources of mortality (Figure 5-8).
-It is also important to remember that the conditions that affect juvenile survival in freshwater and ocean habitats also affect the number of adults that return to spawn.
+Conditions in the lower Restoration Area (Reaches 3 through 5) and the Delta may affect adults in terms of passage and straying rates (Sections 3.3 and 4.4).
+The most significant concern is that when the spring-pulse flows cease, water temperatures will become unsuitable and the adults will succumb to disease or other sources of mortality (Figure 6-8).
+It is also important to remember that the conditions that affect juvenile survival in freshwater (Sections 6.1.3 and 6.1.4) and ocean habitats (Section 6.1.5) also affect the number of adults that return to spawn.